SumiSastri/js-ES6-10/data-types/complex-data-types/objects/readme.md

 ```

 The variety of data types that the object can hold makes them the most versatile of data-types in JavaScript.
 When a function is called from an object, it is called a method.

-In JavaScript all complex data-types are considered to be objects - dates, Math methods, functions, reg-ex's, arrays.
-Therefore all functions are methods and that is why we see the terms used interchangeably.
-Arrays and functions in JavaScript are created by prototypes from the global object.
-This is why arrays have array methods and in functions, the return statement is a method.

 - Props of objects are readable, writable and configurable.
 - They can be changed with the get and set methods